StackVista/stackstate-docs/use/metrics/add-telemetry-to-element.md

    * Detailed information about the element will be displayed in the right panel details tab - **Component details** or **Direct relation details** depending on the element type that you have selected.
 2. Click **ADD NEW STREAM** under **Telemetry** in the right panel details tab.
 3. Provide the following details:
    * **Name** - A name for the telemetry stream.
 This will be visible in the StackState UI.
+For metric streams, you can also [specify a unit type](#units-of-measurement) here.
    * **Data source** - The data source for the telemetry stream.
 You can select from the standard data sources or add your own in **Settings** &gt; **Telemetry Sources**.
 4. Click **NEXT**
 5. At the top of the **Add a new stream** popup, select whether to output the telemetry stream as a Metric stream or a Log stream: